rpcpool/yellowstone-shield/README.md

 Suggested rules for flattening (**TODO**);

-- Explicitly specified allow implicitly suggests that all others are block by default (default closed if allow is provided).
-This would mean allow should mostly be used with a larger lisst.
+- Explicitly specified 'allow' implicitly suggests that all others are blocked by default (default closed if allow is provided).
+This would mean 'allow' should mostly be used with a larger list.
-- Explicitly specified block overrides explicitly specifeid allow?
-This would allow you to specify a large allow list but narrow down by selectively blocking specific accounts.
+- Explicitly specified block overrides explicitly specified allow?
+This would allow you to specify a large 'allow' list but narrow it down by selectively blocking specific accounts.

 ### Addition of a header

-An `Solana-ForwardingPolicy` header containing a comma separated list of policies in the same way the parameter would, but would more easily support older web3.js without having to resort to building custom RPC requests.
+A `Solana-ForwardingPolicy` header containing a comma-separated list of policies in the same way the parameter would, but would more easily support older web3.js without having to resort to building custom RPC requests.